neilmix/dezent/README.md

 ## = variable assignment

 ## -> rule
+```
+pattern _ ( '|' _ pattern _ )* _ '->' _ value
+```
 Rules are the core of Dezent's pattern matching power.
 Each rule consists of one or more patterns that may match and produce output.
 Patterns are evaluated in order from first to last, and the first pattern that matches will trigger the rule to return its output.
 If no patterns successfully match, the rule itself fails to match.

-**Syntax**
-```
-pattern _ ( '|' _ pattern _ )* _ '->' _ value
-```
 **Examples**
 ```javascript
 > new Dezent(`return 'ab' | 'cd' -> $0;`).parse('cd');